sen-mao/FasterDiffusion-LDM/README.md

-# Faster Diffusion: Rethinking the Role of UNet Encoder in Diffusion Models
+# Faster Diffusion: Rethinking the Role of the Encoder for Diffusion Model Inference

 <a href='https://arxiv.org/abs/2312.09608'><img src='https://img.shields.io/badge/ArXiv-2306.05414-red'></a>